BelmY/wikiSDoR/Running-OpenWebRX-on-the-BeagleBone.md

-# This page is for those who would like to run a general receiver (e.g. RTL-SDR), not the KiwiSDR!
-For KiwiSDR related info and software, go to: http://kiwisdr.com
+# For KiwiSDR related info and software, go to: http://kiwisdr.com

+The KiwiSDR software is a fork of OpenWebRX (a version with different codebase from the one to be downloaded from this repo on GitHub).